Learning-Infused Formal Reasoning: From Contract Synthesis to Artifact Reuse and Formal Semantics: Underlying Theory Foundations

-Recent advances further reinforce the suitability of these theories for AI4FM.
+A significant line of work integrates process algebras with graphical state-machine notations to support robotic system design and verification.
+These approaches are supported by tool environments capable of automatically translating high-level models into formal representations suitable for model checking and proof-based verification.
+Several frameworks also combine state-machine modelling with theorem proving environments, enabling refinement-based reasoning and verification across different abstraction levels.
+Much of this work is grounded in the Unifying Theories of Programming (UTP), which provides a semantic basis for integrating heterogeneous formalisms through relational refinement theories.

+Mechanised UTP environments now support automated reasoning for refinement calculus, denotational semantics, and Hoare-style verification within proof assistants.
+Related work on model-based testing and runtime verification shows that unified semantic frameworks scale beyond theory into embedded, real-time, and industrial systems.
+These developments reinforce the relevance of semantic interoperability and refinement-preserving translation for future LIFR workflows.
+In our approach, institutional semantics extends this direction by providing a more general mechanism for interoperability across heterogeneous verification technologies and logical systems.
 Isabelle/UTP \cite{FOSTER2020102510} mechanises UTP theories within a proof assistant, supplying automated reasoning for refinement calculus, denotational models, and Hoare logic.
 Work on model-based testing \cite{6058982} demonstrates the applicability of UTP to embedded and real-time systems, while industrial deployments—from UAS traffic management with runtime verification \cite{DBLP:journals/isse/HammerCHJR22} to verification of the RTEMS operating system \cite{DBLP:conf/birthday/ButterfieldT23}—illustrate the value of unified semantic models in large-scale settings.
-Additional efforts such as the analysis of RTEMS with Java Pathfinder \cite{Gadia2016} show how UTP-inspired reasoning can enhance assurance across diverse verification technologies.

-Within this landscape, AI4FM workflows can be re-envisioned as operating under semantic governance rather than merely generating syntactic artefacts.
+Within this landscape, LIFR workflows can be re-envisioned as operating under semantic governance rather than merely generating syntactic artefacts.
 UTP and Institution theory allow AI-generated predicates to be checked against healthiness conditions; behavioural models to be interpreted through design theories; and specification fragments to be transported across formalisms via institution morphisms.
 Techniques for iterative prompting and context-sensitive refinement \cite{wang-etal-2022-iteratively} complement this vision by enabling LLMs to explore and adapt within semantically constrained spaces.